puli/docs.puli.io/index.rst

 * Report any bugs or issues you find on the `issue tracker`_.
 * You can grab the source code at Puli's `Git repository`_.

+If you find issues in the documentation, please let us know:

+* The documentation has a dedicated `docs issue tracker`_.
+* The source of the documentation is hosted at the `docs Git repository`_.

 Support
 -------